DougFigueroa/dougfigueroa.github.io/README.md

 ![laptop icon](resume_objects/icons8-laptop-coding-50.png)[Email](mailto:douglasr.figueroa@gmail.com?subject=Job%20offer) / [LinkedIn](https://www.linkedin.com/in/douglasfigueroa/) / [GitHub](https://github.com/DougFigueroa) / [Stackoverflow](https://stackoverflow.com/users/6840517/douglas-figueroa) / [Technical Blog](https://dougf.hashnode.dev/)

 # Professional Summary:
-Highly driven data engineer, AWS certified solutions architect and certified developer with +5 years of experience with data, cloud and DB technologies like Python, Spark, SQL, PL/SQL and great variety of AWS cloud services, as well as some Azure cloud services, while implementing CI/CD.
+Highly driven data engineer, AWS certified solutions architect and certified developer with +6 years of experience creating, implementing and improving data solutions across organizations to have clean data ready for decision making and operational systems in a timely matter, to help organizations to be data-driven.

-Also, a passionate developer that loves to solve problems through code.
-Seeking a data related position in a company with a great culture, to apply and enhance my skills and experience contributing to the company’s success, reaching, and exceeding its objectives.
-And achieving professional growth while being resourceful and innovative.
+Love to solve problems through code and I'm always looking to lear something new.
+Curious about technology and the lastest trends.
+Team player and I really love to help people with my work or experience.

 # Skills:
 - Python 3.x with different libraries and tools like Jupyter, pandas, boto3, scikit-learn, pyspark,  etc.